raspberrypi/documentation/configuration/config-txt/overclocking.md

 The effective `gpu_freq` is automatically rounded to the nearest even integer; asking for `core_freq=500` and `gpu_freq=300` will result in the divisor of 2000/300 = 6.666 => 6 and so result in a `gpu_freq` of 333.33MHz.

-### Monitoring temperature and voltage
+### Monitoring core temperature

 To view the Pi's temperature, type: `cat /sys/class/thermal/thermal_zone0/temp`.
 Divide the result by 1000 to find the value in Celsius.

+It is a good idea to keep the core temperature below 70 degrees.
+If your Raspberry Pi is getting overly hot, a heatsink can be helpful, especially if the Pi is to be run inside a case.
+A suitable heatsink is the self-adhesive BGA (ball-grid-array) 14x14x10 mm heatsink, available from [RS Components](http://uk.rs-online.com/web/p/heatsinks/6744756/).
+Airflow over the heatsink will also help greatly with cooling.

 To view the Pi's current frequency, type: `cat /sys/devices/system/cpu/cpu0/cpufreq/scaling_cur_freq`.
 Divide the result by 1000 to find the value in MHz.

+With firmware from 12th September 2016 or later, if the core temperature is between 80'C and 85'C, a warning icon showing a red half filled thermometer will be displayed, and the ARM cores will be throttled back.
+If the temperature exceeds 85'C then a icon showing a fully filled thermometer will be displayed, and both the ARM cores and the GPU will be throttled back.

+### Monitoring voltage

+It is essential to keep the supply voltage above 4.8V for reliable performance.
+Note that some USB chargers/power supplies can fall as low as 4.2V.
+This is because they are usually designed to charge a 3.7V LiPo battery, rather than to supply 5V to a computer.

 To monitor the Pi's PSU voltage, you will need to use a multimeter to measure between the TP1 and TP2 power supply test points.
 More information is available in [power](../../hardware/raspberrypi/power/README.md).

-It is a good idea to keep the core temperature below 70 degrees and the voltage above 4.8V.
-Note that some USB power supplies fall as low as 4.2V.
-This is because they are usually designed to charge a 3.7V LiPo battery, rather than to supply 5V to a computer.
-If your overclocked Raspberry Pi is getting hot, a heatsink can be helpful, especially if the Pi is to be run inside a case.
-A suitable heatsink is the self-adhesive BGA (ball-grid-array) 14x14x10 mm heatsink, available from [RS Components](http://uk.rs-online.com/web/p/heatsinks/6744756/).
+If the voltage drops below 4.63v (+-5%), recent versions of firmware will display a yellow lightening bolt symbol on the display to indicate a lack of power.

 ### Overclocking problems